Order your UGC NET/SET Material copy (Paper-II only) today !

 9. "The Fisherman’s Pointing Finger"

 Ahmed and Amina bring Saleem back to Methwold Estate not knowing that Saleem is not their biological child.
+Saleem is not a beautiful baby, but he is a large one, with an enormous cucumber nose and blue eyes that the family assumes came from his grandfather.
 Winkie sticks around and brings Shiva with him during the routine cocktail hours.
 As Shiva grows, the most pronounced feature of his body are his large knobby knees, a characteristic that Saleem reports will be important later on in the story.
 New mother Amina dotes on Saleem as do the other residents of the villa.

 Ahmed is jealous that his wife no longer pays attention to him, so he begins having affairs with his secretaries.
-He also embarks on a scheme to create tetrapods with his neighbor Dr. Narlikar, a man who despises women and children -- despite his profession as a gynecologist.
+He also embarks on a scheme to create tetrapods with his neighbor Dr. Narlikar, a man who despises women and children - despite his profession as a gynecologist.
 This business venture is conducted in secret, though, and the government finds out and freezes Ahmed’s assets.
+Ahmed receives a letter from the government saying his assets have been frozen, presumably because of his Muslim faith.
+The news gives him a permanent chill and sends him to bed.
 Amina tries to comfort him which results in the conception of Saleem’s sister, the Brass Monkey.

 10. "Snakes and Ladders"

-To make ends meet, the family rents the top floor of their house to Dr. Schaapsteker, a herpetologist with a large collection of snakes.
+In winter 1948, To make ends meet, the family rents the top floor of their house to Dr. Schaapsteker, a herpetologist with a large collection of snakes.
 Aadam and Reverend Mother also move in with the family to help Amina and Ahmed.
-Amina then secretly steals away to the racetracks and bets on horses at random.
-Saleem attributes her luck to his magical powers, and Amina is able to pay for Ahmed’s legal counsel.
+Amina then secretly steals away money from her dowry to the racetracks and bets on horses at random.
+Saleem attributes her luck to his magical powers, and Amina is able to pay their neighbor, Ismail, to fight the government’s freezing of Ahmed’s assets.

 Mary, who has taken a permanent position as Saleem’s ayah to atone for her crime of switching the babies, notices a man walking across the rooftops.
 When the police arrive, they shoot the perpetrator on site.
 Unfortunately, the shadowy figure was Mary’s lover Joseph who was planning on blowing up the area as an act of terrorism.
-Baby Saleem turns violently ill during this turmoil and is given a death sentence, but Dr. Schaapsteker appears and gives Saleem and homemade typhoid medicine made from snake’s venom.
-The medicine works, teaching Saleem that snakes are not always as evil as they might appear.
+Baby Saleem turns violently ill during this turmoil and is given to death, but Dr. Schaapsteker’s snake venom medicine saves Saleem’s life.
+It teaches Saleem that snakes are not always as evil as they might appear.

 11. "Accident in a Washing-chest"

-When Saleem gets older, he feels the pressure from his parents’ expectations.
+On reaching the age of nine, he feels the pressure from his parents’ expectations.
 He finds comfort hiding in a washing room closet.
+He seeks refuge from the insults and names in the washing chest, where his imagination is free to roam.
 One day, though, his mother goes into the room where he is hiding and begins to cry while repeating the name “Nadir.”
 Saleem watches silently but then begins to get worried when his mother takes off her sari to use the bathroom.
 At that moment, Saleem’s nose begins to bother him, and he sniffs.
 Discovering her son has seen her naked, Anima punishes Saleem to one day of not talking.
 Yet during that day, Saleem begins to hear voices in his head.
 He announces to his family that he believes he is divinely graced like Mohammed and Moses, but his parents are ashamed by the blasphemous statements.
+Saleem realizes that the voices in his head aren’t divine beings, though.

 12. "All-India Radio"